A Goal for Eco . Making Sustainable Affordable

 We commit to eliminating all virgin plastic in our supply chains by 2025, including packaging, shopping bags, shipping protection, and storage uses.
 Our shopping bags are made in 100% recycled paper since 2010, and we encourage our customers to bring their bags when shopping with us.
 We extend our efforts to our brand tag, made in 100% recycled paper, eco-friendly biodegradable material.
-The e-commerce packaging has also changed to a plant-based compostable polymer bag.

 “Making Sustainable Affordable” Market Research Survey